nakhli/MonkeyOrm/README.md

 MonkeyOrm
 =========

-A small and powerful ORM that doesn't get in your way.
+Small and powerful ORM for .NET

 # Installation
 ```powershell